Environmental geography focuses on the physical environment and its effect on humans.

 Academic and industry speakers are invited to talk about key and policy-relevant areas of environmental research

 Your degree in environmental geography will help you become a numerate graduate with practical, applied skills.
 You'll also learn to communicate clearly in written reports and during oral presentations.
+Find out more about careers and employability.

 The multidisciplinary approach to the degree was what I particularly enjoyed and it is advantageous to an employer.
 In the past six months I have had to utilise and build upon my knowledge from the Law, Environmental Health and Environmental Monitoring modules which I was taught, to name but a few.Lucy Collins Magnox Graduate Scheme Environmental Geography, 2012